-During weeks 40 and 41 there were no confirmed influenza outbreaks reported to the PHA Health Protection acute response duty room.
+There have been no confirmed respiratory outbreaks reported to the PHA Health Protection acute response duty room so far this season.

 Mortality

 The Northern Ireland Statistics and Research Agency (NISRA) provide the weekly number of respiratory associated deaths and its proportion of all-cause registered deaths.